 Sean Newsom, Welove2ski

-In the last couple of years, Sean’s seen his son transformed from someone who was a ski-school hater, into someone who loves it.
+In recent years, Sean’s seen his older son transformed from a ski-school hater, into someone who loves the sport.
 Like many parents he has plenty to say about the experience.

 At what age should a child start to ski?
 Well, it all depends on the context.
 I meet a lot of sons and daughters of ski instructors who were on skis almost as soon as they could walk.
 Obviously, their parents were keen for them to start early.
 But I think what really mattered was the fact that they lived in the mountains, grew up in the midst of skiing culture, and saw people going out onto the slopes every day.
 It seemed natural to them: like getting on a bus is for a child in London.